-MotoGP Sports Entertainment Group, also known as Dorna Sports, is a privately owned company headquartered in Spain.
-A subsidiary of Liberty Media, the company was founded in 1998 and has approximately 600 employees.
-It reported $480.0M in revenue as of 2024.
-The company specializes in content rights and functions as a tier 1 media tech buyer.
-Since 1992, it has been the exclusive holder of all commercial and television rights relating to the World Championship series and, since 2013, the Superbike World Championship.
+MotoGP Sports Entertainment Group, also known as Dorna Sports, a privately owned entity headquartered in Spain, was founded in 1998.
+The company operates with approximately 600 employees and reported $480.0M in revenue as of 2024, functioning as a tier 1 media tech buyer.
+It is a subsidiary of Liberty Media.
+The company specializes in content rights, functioning as an international sports management, marketing, and media company.
+Since 1992, Dorna has been the exclusive holder of all commercial and television rights relating to the World Championship series and, since 2013, the Superbike World Championship.

 Similar Companies